mathewsanders/Tally-Walker/README.md

 // Markov chain represents a walk where only the last step is considered var markovWalker = Walker(model: model, walkOptions: .markovChain)

-// Match model is the default option which will automaticaly use the largest
+// Match model is the default option which will automatically use the largest
 // number of steps based on the size of n-gram that the model uses var walker = Walker(model: model, walkOptions: .matchModel)

 // Alternativley, you can request a specific number of steps var twoStepWalker = Walker(model: model, walkOptions: .steps(2))

 ```